SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

   - user session
   - the request and select request parameters
   - response codes and response times
-- This is sent into an ElasticSearch database
+- The individual components of UCloud/Core send this to a Redis event stream
+- The event stream is captured by the foundation component, where it is analyzed and stored in ElasticSearch
   - Purpose of this is persistent storage which allows us to query the structured data
   - ElasticSearch is commonly used for storage of structured logs, such as this
   - Automatically deleted after our retention period (defined elsewhere)